Greene County, Virginia: History

 Greene County was established in 1838 from Orange County.
-The county is named for American Revolutionary War hero Nathanael Greene, who was a general in the Continental Army.
+The county is named for American Revolutionary War hero Nathanael Greene (1742–1786), who was a general in the Continental Army.

 A major incident occurred on October 24, 1979, when a natural gas main ruptured, causing an explosion.
 The resulting fire destroyed the bell tower of the county courthouse and county office building.
-However, quick action by the firemen on the scene saved the county records which were secured in the vault.
+However, quick action by the firefighters on the scene saved the county records secured in the vault.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 156.8 sqmi, of which 156.1 sqmi is land and 0.7 sqmi (0.4%) is water.
 It is the second-smallest county in Virginia by total area.